 Development of Territorial Doorways (CSS and ER) Policy and Procedures Manual.

-The Doorways Reference Group confirmed development of a territory wide Doorways (CSS and ER) Policy and Procedures Handbook (which is aligned to the ACOSS Emergency Relief Handbook – 4th Edition) as a priority activity for 2012.
+The Doorways Reference Group confirmed development of a territory wide Doorways (CSS and ER) Policy and Procedures Handbook (which is aligned to the ACOSS Emergency Relief Handbook – 4th Edition) as a priority activity.
 This new manual will replace the current Community Support Services Emergency Relief Manual.

 Pamela Hanney will be overseeing the development of this handbook in close consultation with all divisions.
 It is highlighted that in recognition of need to provide for differing Divisional specific policy requirements it is proposed that the manual’s design concept will support a three level (cascade) framework, i.e:-